Pauline theology

 The Deeper Tension

 Conversely, does the inward path risk a naive optimism about human self-deception?
-The prophets and Jesus certainly warned against it, which is why the words themselves remain the relentless examiner, indeed sharper than any external declaration.
+The prophets and Jesus certainly warned against it, which is why the words of the Bible themselves remain the relentless examiner, indeed sharper than any external declaration.

 The philosophical divide ultimately concerns the character of “God” and the dignity of the self.
 Is God most glorified by a system that secures a verdict independent of our becoming, or by a process that invites the self into real, participatory congruence with his love and manner of learning?
 Does “divine love” express itself most fully in a completed external machinery, or in the patient, sometimes agonizing work of making stony hearts flesh?